Allahabad HC declares ‘Sar Tan Se Juda’ an offence against the State, reinforcing unity and rule of law

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What ruling did the Allahabad High Court make about the slogan 'Sar Tan Se Juda'?
+What did the Allahabad High Court say about the slogan ‘Sar Tan Se Juda’?

-How does the ruling relate to free speech and Article 19(1)(a)?
+How does the ruling distinguish free speech from violent incitement?